TheDucky-2/Dashboards-and-Reports---Power-BI-and-Excel/README.md

 How to use:

-The PowerBI_AI_Tool_Efficiency_Guide.pdf contains detailed instructions on loading the report, navigating through the dashboards, and understanding key metrics.
+The "How to Use AI Tool Usage Analytics Dashboard.pdf" contains detailed instructions on loading the report, navigating through the dashboards, and understanding key metrics.

 **Note:**